 Materials Intelligence & Discovery

 We are the MIND Lab, based in the Department of Mechanical Engineering at Binghamton University.
-Our research integrates artificial intelligence, materials science, and computational chemistry to accelerate discovery and design of advanced materials for energy innovations, next-generation materials, and data-driven insights.
+Our research integrates artificial intelligence, materials science, and computational chemistry to accelerate discovery of advanced materials for energy innovations, next-generation technologies, and data-driven design.

 The group focuses on: